1 May 2020

 Summer 2012

 Chronologically, Made 4-bit Webther.
 Helped with the School of Computing Freshmen Orientation Camp.
 Made and released Fourcast.
 Discovered and watched both The Legend of Korra and Avatar: The Last Airbender.
+(Both of which are incredibly awesome.)
+Took a module at school.
+Went on a quick family vacation.
+That was fun.

 28 July 2012